Understanding Antifreeze: What’s Best for Your Car or Truck?

 What Makes Them Different?

 IAT is composed primarily of phosphates that work best to protect iron engine blocks from corrosion and silicates that are more in tune with preserving aluminum cylinder heads, radiators and water pumps.
 OAT coolant moves to a different two-chemical formula that’s designed to last much longer than IAT, allowing you to go longer between changes and also works better when mixed with harder water.

 If OAT lasts longer, then why doesn’t every company use it?
 While it does tend to resist breakdown well, it’s not quite as good at protecting any metal that might become exposed inside an engine.
 This is why some companies created HOAT, using additives that combine the properties of both organic and inorganic coolant.

 Mixing IAT and OAT coolant together is asking for trouble.
 Not only do you risk diluting the protective properties of IAT if it’s combined with other types of coolant, but you can actually increase the risk of corrosion as a result.
 Even if you drain everything out of a system that was designed for one type of coolant and replace it with another, you’ll still have residue left inside the motor’s cooling channels that can cause problems when mixed with the new coolant.

 The bottom line: Read your manual, understand the coolant you need and then make sure to match it with what you choose at the store.

+Check out all the chemical products available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on antifreeze, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.